tylermercer/personal-website/src/content/pages/about.md

 description: About Tyler Mercer
 ---

 Hi!
 I'm Tyler, a software engineer, web developer, and design enthusiast.
+I'm currently working at Lucid as a senior software engineer.^[The opinions and views expressed on this site are my own and don’t necessarily reflect those of Lucid.]

 This website is where I share my thoughts about various subjects, most notably [software design and development](/posts/software/) and